GreenIron/FAA-NLP-Project/README.md

 ## ML applications
 The size of the dataset makes the project intractable on my personal computer, so I decided to narrow-down the usage domain.

-As far as I know there are several ways to work on a document with LLM: pass the document corpus in the context window (only available on cloud-based solutions - extremely resource intensive during training and inference), LLM fine-tuning (corpus is virtually stored in the weights - very resource intensive during training), RAG (corpus is stored in a flexible database - manageable with a personal computer).
+As far as I know there are several ways to work on a document with LLM (arxiv source here): pass the document corpus in the context window (only available on cloud-based solutions - extremely resource intensive during training and inference), LLM fine-tuning (corpus is virtually stored in the weights - very resource intensive during training), RAG (corpus is stored in a flexible database - manageable with a personal computer).

 [Retrieval Augmentation Reduces Hallucination in Conversation](https://arxiv.org/abs/2104.07567)

-I used the following prompt:
+I use the following prompt:
 * *role*: you are an expert in all aspects of operations, airworthiness and certification for rotorcraft and airplanes including maintenance and engineering.
 * *task*: you provide detailed guidance to an applicant or an operator.
 * *context*: rotorcraft and airplanes operations and airworthiness in United States National Airspace.
 You are using information from the following types of document: Aeronautical Information Publication (AIP), Aeronautical Information Manual (AIM), Advisory Circulars (AC), FAA Orders, FAA Order Handbooks, Federal Aviation Regulations (Title 14 CFR FAR).